emmercm/igir/docs/usage/collection-sorting.md

 !!! info

-    See the [ROM filtering](../rom-filtering.md) page for other ways that you can filter your collection.
+    See the [ROM filtering & preference](../rom-filtering.md) page for other ways that you can filter your collection.